Georgia

 what to wear?

-what to bring?
+what to pack?

 Proper gear is key to making sure your trip is all about good vibes.
 Check out this quick guide on clothes and footwear.